9999years/new.becca.ooo/README.md

 is printed. (`should-exist.txt` is a list of files that *should* exist in a proper build.)
 This is all part of the Travis integration.

 `post-merge.sh` builds the site normally; it’s meant to be a Git hook.
-Create it with something like `ln .git/hooks/post-merge post-merge.sh`, but I forget if that’ll actually work or not.
-You’ll also need to `chmod +x` the thing.
-Either the link or the executable.
-I don’t remember.
+Create it with something like `echo "../../post-merge.sh" >> .git/hooks/post-merge`, but I forget if that’ll actually work or not.
+You’ll also need to `chmod +x ./post-merge.sh`.

 `dev.ps1 [-Build|-Install|-Diagnostic|-DiffShouldExist|-GenerateShouldExist]`
 performs several tasks.